Jolene: Legacy

 The song is considered by music critics to be one of the most expressive songs in the country genre.
-In 2014 Rolling Stone ranked the song number nine on their 2014 list "100 Greatest Country Songs of All Time".
-The song was also ranked No. 217 on Rolling Stones list of "the 500 Greatest Songs of All Time" in 2004, and No. 63 on their revised list in 2021.
+In 2014, Rolling Stone ranked the song number nine on their 2014 list "100 Greatest Country Songs of All Time".
+The song was also ranked number 217 on Rolling Stones list of the "500 Greatest Songs of All Time" in 2004, and number 63 on their revised list in 2021.
 In a 2024 update, Rolling Stone expanded their ranking to the 200 Greatest Country Songs of All Time, this time placing "Jolene" at number one.
-Genius placed the song 38th on their list of "The 100 Best Country Songs Of All Time Lyrics".
-Time includes the song on their 2011 list of the "All-TIME 100 Best Songs".
+Genius placed the song 38th on their list of the "100 Best Country Songs of All Time Lyrics".
+Time includes the song on their 2011 list of the "ALL-TIME 100 Best Songs".

-Time Out ranked the song at second place on their list "The 35 best country songs of all time".
+Time Out ranked the song at second place on their list of the "35 best country songs of all time".
 Parade placed the song second on their list of the "101 Best Country Songs of All Time".
-The Tennessean includes the song on their 2019 list of "The 100 best country songs of all time", writing that it "crosses genre and generations, a once-in-a-world song without boundaries".
+The Tennessean includes the song on their 2019 list of the "100 best country songs of all time", writing that it "crosses genre and generations, a once-in-a-world song without boundaries".
 NME includes the song on their 2018 list of "The 25 Best Country Music Songs of All Time".
+In June 2026, CBS News included the song in its list of the 250 essential American songs of the past 250 years.

-In the film The Intervention (Clea Duvall; 2016), Annie (Melanie Lynskey) tells Lola (Alia Shawkat), "Nobody likes a Jolene," after the younger woman stirs up trouble among a group of older couples by making a play for several individuals among them.
+In the film The Intervention (Clea Duvall; 2016), Annie (Melanie Lynskey) tells Lola (Alia Shawkat), "Nobody likes a Jolene", after the younger woman stirs up trouble among a group of older couples by making a play for several individuals among them.
+The song is the basis of Catherynne M. Valente's 2025 short story "When He Calls Your Name", in which Jolene is a vampire.

-The song's international popularity became apparent during the COVID-19 pandemic when the New Zealand government put the country in lockdown.
+The song's international popularity became apparent during the COVID-19 pandemic, when the New Zealand government put the country in lockdown.
 A newspaper summary of "essential things to know" explained that washing one's hands with soap should take "as long as it takes to sing the 'Happy Birthday' song twice or the chorus of Dolly Parton's hit song 'Jolene.'"
 According to Parton, "Jolene" is her most frequently covered song.
+Parton sang "Jolene" at her 2022 induction into the Rock and Roll Hall of Fame.

 Awards

 "Jolene" was nominated for the Grammy Awards for Best Female Country Vocal Performance twice, in 1975 and 1976.
 The first nomination was for the original recording, and the second was for a live recording from the TV series In Concert.
-It did not win either time.
-However, in 2017, a cover by the a cappella group Pentatonix won the Grammy Award for Best Country Duo/Group Performance; this version featured Parton as a guest singer.
+It did not win either time, but in 2017, a cover by the a cappella group Pentatonix won the Grammy Award for Best Country Duo/Group Performance; this version featured Parton as a guest singer.